Wei Shiyu

-S. Louisa Wei (魏时煜 (魏時煜, Wèi Shíyù); born in Dongying, Shandong) (also credited as S. Louisa Wei) is a Chinese filmmaker, film producer, writer and professor.
+S. Louisa Wei (魏时煜 (魏時煜, Wèi Shíyù); born in Dongying, Shandong) (also credited as S. Louisa Wei) is a Chinese filmmaker, film producer, writer and professor based in Hong Kong.

 Early life

 Louisa Wei was born in Dongying City of Shandong Province, but grew up in Xi'an.
 Her father was from one of the seven prominent families of the early 20th century in Fuzhou City of Fujian Province.
-The Wei family has one of the earliest overseas students of China, Wei Han (1851–1929), who studied ship building in France from 1875 to 1879 and was the earliest masters of ship building in China.
+The Wei family has one of the earliest overseas students of China, Wei Han (魏瀚 1851–1929), who studied ship building in France from 1875 to 1879 and was the earliest masters of ship building in China.
 Such a tradition of sending children to study overseas has continued over several generations in the Wei families.
 Wei studied comparative literature and film in Canada from 1992 to 1999, receiving her MA from Carleton University in 1994 and PhD from University of Alberta in 2002.
 After working in Japan for two years, Wei moved to Hong Kong and has been since teaching in School of Creative Media, City University of Hong Kong.

-Film Works
+Film works

 Wei began making documentaries in 2003.
 In February 2006, she made her first music documentary, Cui Jian: Rocking China, a 35-minute video in retrospection of Cui Jian’s performances from 1986 to 2005.
 The video was co-produced by Blue Queen Cultural Communicated Ltd. and EMI Music and broadcast on Channel 13 of Cable TV Hong Kong on 3 and 4 June 2006.
 She has continued to film Cui Jian to present time and a film titled Red Rock is in post-production.

 In July 2006, she made her first feature documentary A Piece of Heaven: Primary Documents, a rather personal documentation of her very first documentary experience with Professor Situ Zhaodun of Beijing Film Academy.
 This film follows Situ's teaching of Hong Kong students in 2003 and 2005, but meanwhile constructs a brief biography of Situ through his family history.
 Shanghai-based director Peng Xiaolian speaks very highly of the work, calling it "lyrical prose of a family history shared by many in China, and a work with depth about the very concept of documentation through puzzle pieces of documentary history.”